stangls/DucKtypes/README.md

 Advantages
 ---
 * Use a Go-like interface system :D
 * Compared to other languages like for example Python or Go, DucKtypes still allows for normal static type-checking using interfaces.
-None of your code or code using a ducKtyped library automatically ducks your types into other interfaces without permission.
+None of your code or code using a ducKtyped library automatically ducks any types into other interfaces "without permission".
 So Kotlin stays of course type-safe.
 Only by importing the extension-methods, duck-typing is enabled (use ALT+ENTER or CMD+ENTER in IntelliJ IDEA).

 Future plan